carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

     G_{ik}^{\sigma \sigma^\prime}(\tau, \tau)
 ```

 where $$i$$ is again the site index of the proposed flip.
 Let's go through some observations/simplifications.
 First we note that for $$\sigma \ne \sigma^\prime$$ the greens function is and remains zero.
 The inversion of $$R$$ is an inversion of a diagonal matrix and thus simplifies to calculating the inverse of each element.
-Finally, $$\Delta$$ has the same value for spin up and spin down so it simplifies to a number.
+Finally, $$\Delta$$ has the same value for spin up and spin down so it is simply a number.

 Using these observations and applying optimizations relevant to our matrix types `accept_local` can be implemented as